 The biggest celebration of female wine, beer and spirit makers yet held in South Africa

-Some of the country’s best boutique wines and bubbly – made by female wine makers – will be showcased at the upcoming Women of Wine South Africa (WoWSA) Festival on Sunday, August 12 from 11h00 to 16h00, in celebration of Women’s Month.
+Some of the country’s best boutique wines and bubbly – made by female wine makers – will be showcased at the Women of Wine South Africa (WoWSA) Festival this Sunday (August 12) from 11h00 to 16h00, in celebration of Women’s Month.